ir2718/article-bertic/README.md

 ### Time performance analysis

 -  due to the representations being independent up until the cosine similarity. bi-encoders should have shorter inference times
--  mean and standard deviation in seconds for SVM + Floret, BERTić NER cross-encoder and bi-encoder multilingual BERT for 10, 100, and 1000 examples using 10 runs
+-  mean and standard deviation in seconds for BERTić NER cross-encoder and bi-encoder multilingual BERT for 10, 100, and 1000 examples using 10 runs

 | Model                                         | Training set    | Validation set      | Test set            |